leeper/opinioncourse/Notes/Week4.md

 * How stable is equality over time?
 (424--25)
 * Feldman contrasts a focus on values with a focus on ideology.
 Are they distinct or is this purely semantic?
 Think especially, given any evidence for relationships between values and ideology (426--27).
 * Feldman reports models regressing opinions (on many issues) on values, party identification, and ideology (428).
 What do these results show?
 What implications do the results have for understanding the structure of political opinions?
-* Feldman then reports models regressing retrospective evaluations of the government on teh same predictors (430).
+* Feldman then reports models regressing retrospective evaluations of the government on the same predictors (430).
 If performance is evaluated according to stable values, ideology, and/or partisanship, what implications does this have for representation?
 * Do the relationships reported by equality and retrospective evaluations make sense (i.e., are voters being rational)?
 (430)
 * Feldman's goal is to show that opinions (despite not being structured ideologically), do have some kind of structure.
 How well does he succeed in demonstrating that?
 Why?